Professional Reviews

 CloudVPN Servers & IP Addresses

-CloudVPN claims to have 90+ servers in 40+ countries on its webiste, but that’s not accurate because I counted the server locations in CloudVPN’s apps and there are only 20+ countries.
-Top competitors provide accurate server network information and have much larger networks — for example, ExpressVPN has 3,000+ servers in 90+ countries and ProtonVPN has 1,900+ servers in 60+ countries.
+CloudVPN claims to have 95 servers in 41 countries on its website, but that’s not accurate because I counted the server locations in CloudVPN’s apps and there are only 20+ countries.
+Top competitors provide accurate server network information and have much larger networks — for example, ExpressVPN has servers in 105 countries and Private Internet Access has servers in 91 countries.
 CloudVPN mostly has servers in Europe, North America, and Asia, so users in other parts of the world will have a hard time finding nearby servers to get fast speeds.

 CloudVPN displays the server latency, which represents how long it takes for your device to communicate with the VPN server — this metric is helpful because it helps you find fast servers.
 CloudVPN also color-codes the server latency (green is good, and red is bad).
 In my tests, servers with low latency always provided me with the fastest speeds.